opendata-stuttgart/feinstaub-map/README.md

 The map background is based on [OpenStreetMap](http://openstreetmap.org/) provided via [mapbox](https://www.mapbox.com/).
 The application itself was created in JavaScript on top of a [leaflet](http://leafletjs.com/) layer.

-The implemetation makes use of various frameworks and is on ECMA6 language level.
+The implementation makes use of various frameworks and is on ECMA6 language level.
 Used frameworks are:

 * [leaflet](http://leafletjs.com/) (mapping framework)